David-Durst/nba_queries/theory/queries.md

     It's surprising that the octree didn't help.
 Other indices focused on trajectories may improve over both the octree and sort by time approaches.
 4. Query 12: when Paul George is in the paint, is he getting rewarded by being near the ball?
 5. Query 13: give me the height of the ball in the last 24 seconds of a game
-6. Query 14: give me all the moments in the last 24 seconds of a game where players are on both sides of the court
+6. Query 14: give me all the players in the paint in the last 24 seconds of a game

 ## Going To Implement
 1. Query 4: Fouls per player when moving more than 5 MPH (roughly 1.5 ft/s)